-The English department sponsors a variety of publications:
+The English department sponsors the following publications:

-Zaum, in its 15th year of publication, is entirely student produced and edited.
+Zaum, in its 26th year of publication, is entirely student produced and edited.
 Any student at either SSU or any other university may contribute their work to Zaum.
 Each issue publishes the work (poetry, fiction, nonfiction or visual art) of approximately 20 to 30 students.
-The magazine is distributed over the entire Bay Area, and also receives some national and international distribution, since many contributors are students in other states and countries.
+The magazine is distributed over the entire Bay Area, and also receives national and international distribution, since many contributors are students in other states and countries.
 Zaum has received several national student awards from the Associated Writing Programs: for editorial vision (1996), and for graphic design (1998).
 Student work from issues #6 and #7 were nominated for the prestigious Pushcart Prize, a national prize open to any writer in the country.